audioxide/data/data/posts/20180108-listening-parties-qotsa-reddit-playlist.md

 Not as refined maybe, but that’s part of the charm I suppose

 **André**
-Yeah I think so.
+Yeah I think so
-I think the debut album was more about the riffs, the grooves and the attitude Song-writing came with Rated R.
+I think the debut album was more about the riffs, the grooves and the attitude Song-writing came with Rated R
 Think this stands up to something more modern like Un-Reborn Again?
 Or does it sound dated to you?
 I think it sounds of it’s time for sure, but still sounds great